youshido-php/GraphQL/README.md

 class PostType extends AbstractObjectType   // extending abstract Object type {

-    public function build(TypeConfigInterface $config)  // implementing an abstract function where you build your type {
+    public function build($config)  // implementing an abstract function where you build your type {
         $config->addField('title', new StringType())        // adding title field of type String ->addField('summary', new StringType());     // adding summary field of type String }

-    public function resolve($value = null, $args = [])  // implementing resolve function
+    public function resolve($value = null, $args = [], $type = null)  // implementing resolve function
     {
         return [
-            "title"   => "New approach in API has been revealed", "summary" => "This post will describe a new approach to create and maintain APIs", ];
+            "title"   => "New approach in API has been revealed", "summary" => "This post describes a new approach to create and maintain APIs", ];
     }

     public function getName()
     {
-        return "Post";  // important to use the real name here, it will be used later }
+        return "Post";  // important to use the real name here, it will be used later in the Schema }

 }